sbillet/qaware-blog-source/content/posts/vue3.md

 ![](/images/vue3-eslint-template-type-check.png)

 Type assertion + import leads to a false positive unused warning.
 This could prove very annoying in a real project.
-With a bit of luck it can be prevented by updating some dependencies, but I didn't investigate further:
+With a bit of luck it can be prevented by updating some dependencies or tweaking the ESLint/TS configuration, but I didn't investigate further:

 ![](/images/vue3-eslint-false-positive.png)

-Vue 3 code completion for core APIs like prop definitions still lacks API comments, but at least shows available attributes:
+Vue 3 code completion for core APIs like prop definitions still lacks API comments, but at least shows types and available attributes:

 ![](/images/vue3-vue3-code-completion.png)